Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Architecture with Splitting and Pruning

 following the criteria proposed in SNIP~\citep{lee2018snip}.
 Then we perform a Top-K masking to select the $K$ weight elements with the largest sensitivity, forming a sensitive mask $\mathcal{M}_i$ for submodel $i$.
-Then weight element lies in the intersection of the two masks $\mathcal{M}_i \cap \mathcal{M}_j$ are sensitive for both subtasks, while other elements in the union $\mathcal{M}_i \cup \mathcal{M}_j$ but not in the intersection are only sensitive to one subtask.
+The weight element lies in the intersection of the two masks $\mathcal{M}_i \cap \mathcal{M}_j$ are sensitive for both subtasks, while other elements in the union $\mathcal{M}_i \cup \mathcal{M}_j$ but not in the intersection is only sensitive to one subtask.
 We use the Intersection over Union (IoU) score to measure the pair-wise mask correlation as $J_{ij} = \frac{|\mathcal{M}_i \cap \mathcal{M}_j|}{|\mathcal{M}_i \cup \mathcal{M}_j|}$, where $|\cdot|$ denotes the cardinality of a set.
 It has been observed in previous multi-task pruning work that pruning mask correlations will be high in the early layers and drop sharply towards later layers~\citep{sun2022disparse}, as later layers learn more high-level features that are diverse across subtasks.
-A pair of submodels can be split at the earliest layer that the IoU score drops below a predefined threshold.
+A pair of submodels can be split at the earliest layer where the IoU score drops below a pre-defined threshold.
 The architecture and parameters of the new branch are initialized as the exact copy of the original layers it is splitting from, which guarantees the same model functionality before and after the split.
-The branches will then be updated, pruned, and further split independently after the splitting is performed given their low correlation.
+The branches will then be updated and pruned independently according to their subtask objectives after the splitting is performed.

-In the case of multiple submodels, we compute the pairwise IoU score between each pair of submodels, and build a ``\textit{correlation graph}'' for each layer.
+In the case of multiple submodels, we compute the pairwise IoU score between each pair of submodels and build a ``\textit{correlation graph}'' for each layer.
 The correlation graph is constructed as a weighted complete graph $C = (V,E)$ with each submodel being a node $v\in V$, and the IoU score between two submodels $J_{uv}$ is assigned as the weight of the edge $(u,v)\in E$ between the corresponding nodes.
 Then a split of the model is equivalent to performing a cut on the correlation graph to form two separated subgraphs $S$ and $T$.
 Here we propose a measurement of ``\textit{Minimal Cutting Threshold}'' (MCT), which is the minimal correlation threshold for edge removal that can cut the correlation graph into two.
 Formally, the MCT of a correlation graph $C$ is defined as